so-technology-watch/html5-indexeddb-nodejs/README.md

 # Html5 IndexedDB NodeJS

 This project is a proof of concept (POC).
 It's purpose is to demonstrate an implementation of IndexedDB to make local data persistence and to synchronize it to a remote SQLite database using a NodeJS REST API.

 - Server Application : A NodeJS REST API using SQLite as a database (sqlite.db).
 The code is written in ES6 and uses Promises.

-- Client Application (Not working yet !) : A Web interface using IndexedDB as a database (using Dexie library).
+- Client Application __(Work in progress !)__ : A Web interface using IndexedDB as a database (using Dexie library).
-Views are served by VueJS.
+Elements are displayed in views by VueJS.
+Additionally, an Angular2 front is proposed (without the IndexedDB part) to use with the server API.

 For more details, see the [Technological Plan](https://github.com/so-technology-watch/html5-indexeddb-nodejs/blob/master/public/ressources/TechnologicalPlan.pptx).